vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 ![image](resources/DeepCell_website_predict.png)

 2. This will take you to the image upload interface.
 The default pipeline is `Mesmer`.
 Before submitting your image, make sure you understand [the available models and data formatting requirements](#formatting-data-for-pre-trained-models).
+This includes properly specifying the location of the nuclear and cytoplasm channel, as well as the resolution of your data.
 Upload your image by dragging it into the upload box, or by clicking within the box and then browsing to find your image.
 If you'd like to use our example image, click the 'Download Image' button.

 ![image](resources/DeepCell_website_upload.png)